-- □ Welcome the group, review agenda/objective of the prep call & allow time for quick introductions - □ Frame the purpose of congressional visit.
+- □ Welcome the group, review agenda/objective of the prep call and allow time for quick introductions - □ Frame the purpose of congressional visit.
 See Appendix II for additional guidance. - □ Communicate logistics: - Share who will be attending from the congressional office. - Indicate that meetings typically last 15-30 minutes. - If a Zoom link is created with a free account, it has a 40-minute limit.
 Remind participants to join the Zoom link no earlier than 10 minutes before the start of the visit. - Discuss the typical structure of meetings.
-Consider completing the Congressional Meeting Roles Worksheet together to determine roles. - Congressional Meeting Roles Worksheet (en español) - Be sure to remind the group to be flexible to any changes & to communicate with you if needs arise. - Note: Express that sometimes technical glitches may occur.
-It is recommended to have backup speakers for the issues in case the assigned speakers lose their video or telephonic connection. - □ Role play & practice an abbreviated meeting as a group. - Reminders: - Ensure one person per meeting will send a 'thank you' email to the staffer. - Encourage your group to stay on the Zoom call after the member of Congress and/or staffer(s) hang up so you can quickly debrief, if time allows.
+Consider completing the Congressional Meeting Roles Worksheet together (or using it as a guide) to determine roles.

+- Be sure to remind the group to be flexible to any changes & to communicate with you if needs arise. - Note: Sometimes technical glitches may occur.
+It is recommended to have backup speakers for the issues in case the assigned speakers lose their video or telephonic connection. - Remind participants it's critically important to be non-partisan during congressional visits, especially if the member of Congress is also a current candidate or just ran for office.
+Expressing support for or against a candidate is counterproductive to the meeting and jeopardizes CRS' non-profit status. - Think together about how you want to credential yourself as a group.
+Remember that a good credential is more than just an introduction of your names - it communicates who you are, where you come from and who you represent.
+If you represent a diocese, parish, committee or other group, be explicit about that.
+Politicians pay attention to numbers. - □ Role play & practice an abbreviated meeting as a group. - □ Ensure one person per meeting will send a 'thank you' email to the staffer. - □ Encourage your group to stay on the Zoom call after the member of Congress and/or staffer(s) hang up so you can quickly debrief, if time allows.